Francesca Posted on February 26 2018

 PRIORITIZE, DON'T VICTIMIZE

 How do you feel now that you're back to yourself?
-Better isn't it?

 However, you don't want to give up on everything you have to do, right?
+In fact, you shouldn't.

 The first step to take as soon as you re-take control of yourself is going to the tasks you want to accomplish and ask for every one of them: